 On line 10c, you’ll add lines 10a and 10b together to get your total adjustments to income.
 Subtract that result from line 9 to get your adjusted gross income, which you write on line 11.

-The charitable contribution adjustment to income is unique to the 2020 Form 1040 tax return, meaning it is only available for that tax year.
+The charitable contribution adjustment to income is unique to the 2020 and 2021 Form 1040 tax returns, meaning it is only available for those tax years.

 You can claim the standard deduction or enter the total of your itemized deductions on line 12.
 Your taxable income appears on line 15 after you’ve made all of these subtractions.

 Tax Credits and Taxes Paid

 Page 2 of Form 1040 calculates the tax you owe on your taxable income.
-This is where the amount that has already been withheld from your paycheck as well as any estimated tax payments you made during the year is recorded and subtracted.
-Certain refundable tax credits can be deducted here as well because they act just like payments made.
+This is where the amount that has already been withheld from your paycheck, as well as any estimated tax payments you made during the year, will be recorded and subtracted.
+Certain refundable tax credits can be deducted here as well, because they act just like payments made.